What is an ashwath katte?

 In this exhibition, we shared the collective knowledge that was gathered on ‘the sacred and the public’ in relation to the ashwath katte with the help of our colleagues, research associates, interns and volunteers.
 The emphasis was not on how changes have happened at the city level propelled by the State but how transformations at the neighbourhood level have occurred through a gradual evolution of everyday practices of the people.
 The exhibition was a small step towards developing a people-centric approach to planning our PUBLIC SPACES and our CITIES.

-JOURNAL PAPER: The practice of tree worship and the territorial production of urban space in the Indian neighbourhood
+The practice of tree worship and the territorial production of urban space in the Indian neighbourhood

 In India, there are religious practices intersecting with the process of urbanization at various levels.
 This paper looks at the practice of tree worship which continues to be a part of everyday life here.
 Specifically, it looks at how the Peepul tree (Ficus Religiosa) shrine with its serpent stones and the raised platform around it (katte) contributes to the territorial production of urban space in the city of Bangalore.